Brezov: History

-In historical records the village was first mentioned in 1335.
+In historical records, the village was first mentioned in 1335.
+Before the establishment of independent Czechoslovakia in 1918, Brezov was part of Sáros County within the Kingdom of Hungary.
+From 1939 to 1945, it was part of the Slovak Republic.
+On 18 January 1945, the Red Army dislodged the Wehrmacht from Brezov and it was once again part of Czechoslovakia.

 Geography

 The municipality lies at an altitude of 190 metres and covers an area of 6.894 km2.

 It has a population of about 435 people.